rantahar/introduction-to-mpi/setup.md

 ## Compilers and MPI

+In order to follow this workshop, you will need access to compilers and MPI libraries.
+You can either use a cluster or set things up on your own laptop, and instructions for both are provided below.

+One part of the workshop deals with profiling parallel code using ARM Forge, and access to a SNIC cluster is required for the exercises in this part.
+It is convenient to install a local client to interact with the profiler running on the cluster, and instructions for setting this up are given below.

+### On your laptop

 These instructions are based on installing compilers and MPI via the conda package manager, as it provides a convenient way to install binary packages.